 Date of Birth:

-When he landed, he fell in love with Canada – it was a new place and new experience.
-Atma looked for jobs in Vancouver in the computer sector for four months but due to the recession no place was hiring.
-He once got an opportunity at CNR and cleared two interviews and was supposed to start the next day but they gave the position away.
+When he landed, he fell in love with Canada because he felt it was a new place and new experience.
+Atma Singh looked for jobs in Vancouver in the computer sector for four months but due to the recession not many companies were hiring.
+He once also received an opportunity to work with CNR and cleared two interviews and was supposed to start the next day; however, they unfortunately gave the position away.
 Atma Singh was really disappointed and would travel around in buses dressed in a suit and tie every morning looking for jobs.
-Upon his family friend’s recommendation, he moved to Donald for a job opportunity and two and half months later his family and another family rented a house.
-Atma Singh recalls there were only 15 to 20 families in the town, there was only one school in Donald and the house he rented only had three bedrooms and a basement.
+Eventually, and upon his family friend’s recommendation, he moved to Donald for a job opportunity and two and half months later his family and another family rented a house.
+Atma Singh recalls there were only 15 to 20 families in the town with only one school in Donald and the house he and his friend’s family rented only had three bedrooms and a basement.

 Atma Singh struggled during the first five years when two of his children were born and they didn’t have any space in the house and couldn’t find another suitable home.
 There was a lot of discrimination at that time as no jobs were given and very few people were given professional job opportunities.
 Atma Singh missed India a lot during this time period as he didn’t make much money and couldn’t survive the cold winters.
 His work load was also very physically demanding and he wasn’t physically strong.